FakeCast/storage_monitor/README.md

 ## RU3PAR.rb
   Script that run commands using the CLI from 3PAR

-  First you need to add your public key using the command above:
+  First you need to add your public key using the following command :
   ```
   setsshkey -add
   ```